chocogititup/IMAGE-DETECTION/README.md

 - Object detection in images
 - Text extraction using OCR
 - Preprocessing for better OCR accuracy
-- Support for multiple image formats (JPG, PNG, etc.)
+- Support for multiple image formats (JPG, PNG, JPEG etc.)
 - Integration with Tesseract OCR

 ## Technologies Used